 The free data and voice calling provided to Jio’s 4G LTE network initially tempted Indian consumers.
 It also joined up with telecom providers and promised to push adoption rates to its own 4G phones under the LYF name.
 Jio’s rapid growth left established players with two options: to leave or merge the market.
 Although companies such as Airtel and Vodafone were trying to merge, Reliance Communications from Anil Ambani was pushed out of business altogether.
 Reliance Jio has the highest average per-user revenue in the industry and Reliance Industries is the biggest Fortune 500 company in terms of revenue in 2019.
 The fact that Mukesh Ambani is the richest Asian in the Forbes billionaire index does not come as a shock.

 Jio Platforms: Investment Timeline

 Facebook kickstarted the investment cycle in Jio Platforms last month with one of the largest equity investments.
 Other Private Equity investors who saw interest at Jio Platforms followed.
 After the recent investment, Jio Platforms has an equity value of Rs.
-4.91 lakh crore and an enterprise value of Rs 5.16 lakh Crore.
-It has in the last four weeks raised Rs.
-78,562 crore from five major investors.
+4.91 lakh crore and an enterprise value of Rs 5.16 lakh crore.
+In 11 weeks it has raised Rs.
+1,17,588.45 crore from 11 major investors where Silver Lake invested two times.
 Below is the investment timeline: